Acne Treatment and Causes

 Most people have experienced a spot or two at some point or other, especially during their teens.
-Indeed, acne is a common skin condition, with around 80 percent of people aged between 11 and 30 thought to be affected.
-According to the NHS, it’s most common in girls aged between 14 and 17, and in boys between the ages of 16 and 19.
+Indeed, acne is a common skin condition, with around 95 percent of people aged between 11 and 30 thought to be affected (i).
+According to the NHS, it’s most common in girls aged between 14 and 17, and in boys between the ages of 16 and 19 (i).
 While it's widespread among teenagers going through puberty, acne tends to improve as you get older, with most people in their mid-twenties finding their skin has cleared up.
-Some people, however, continue to have acne as they get older, with around five percent of women and one percent of men over the age of 25 thought to be affected.
+Some people, however, continue to have acne as they get older, with around three percent of adults over the age of 35 thought to be affected (i).

 What causes acne?

 You get acne when your pores become blocked with excess oil.
 Normal amounts of oil (or sebum) produced in the skin by glands found next to the hair follicles – called sebaceous glands – help to moisturise the skin.
 But when these glands are affected by a rise in hormones called androgens, they start overproducing oil.
 This then triggers a change in a normally harmless skin bacterium called P. acnes, making it cause inflammation and pus.
 A rise in androgen production also blocks the pores because it makes the lining of the hair follicles thicker.
 All this skin activity causes blackheads, whiteheads, pustules (spots filled with pus) and hard, painful lumps under the skin.
 Spots eventually heal, but some people may find their skin remains discoloured for some time after having a spot, which is known as post-inflammatory hyperpigmentation.